Exomoons of Circumbinary Planets: Fundamental Concepts

-The Hill sphere of an orbiting body is the region around it where its gravitational influence dominates over the tidal forces of the central primary body.
-Within this region, the orbiting body can retain moons.
-The Hill radius, $r_H$, which represents the approximate boundary of this sphere, is given by:
+A planet's Hill sphere is defined by the region around the planet where its gravitational influence on a test body largely dominates over the competing gravitational force from the planet's host star(s).
+The Hill radius, $r_{\rm Hill}$, which represents the approximate boundary of this sphere, is given by:

+We model the Hill radius of a body independent of eccentricity, as we assume that the planets formed beyond several AU in the disc have circular orbits.
+Also, the eccentricity damping timescale, given in Eq. \ref{eqn:tau_e}, is a factor of 10 smaller than the migration rate, meaning that a planet's orbit will quickly become circular if not already.

 In the context of our system, the Hill radius of the planet decreases as it migrates inwards.
 Therefore, the survivability of the moon is directly influenced by how much the Hill radius shrinks.
-It was shown in \citet{Domingos2006} that a prograde satellite will ``fall off'' at a fraction of 0.48 of the Hill radius for a single star system as the host planet undergoes type 1 migration.
-For ease of reference, we will define a parameter $\gamma$:

-When $\gamma$ $\ge$ 0.48, the moon will leave its host's sphere of gravitational influence.
-At this point, it either becomes a stable planet in its own right - a ``ploonet'', or it is ejected entirely from the system.
-In Fig \ref{fig:acrit}, we show that a moon around a migrating CBP will fall off at the same value of $\gamma=0.48$ as the single star case.

-The outcome of the moon is highly sensitive to the parameter space that dictates $r_H$ and $a_{\rm m}$, which is large.
-Sect.~\ref{sec:results} shows the interplay between the parameters in this space.

-Finally, the planet's Hill Radius, and by consequence the survivability of the moon, is also sensitive to the binary's stability limit, although in an implicit way.
-The truncation radius (roughly the stability limit) is determined by the binary period, mass-ratio, and eccentricity (Eq.~\ref{eqn:stabLimitCalc}).
-Since the truncation radius is the inner limit of the planet's migration, a tighter truncation means the Hill radius shrinks more, and hence $\gamma$ increases more.
-Therefore, the smaller the stability limit (roughly equivalent to saying the shorter-period the binary), the higher the chances of the moon being ejected.
-Results in Sect.~\ref{sec:results} show the relationship between the binary and moon periods and the outcome of the system.
+It naturally follows that there should exist a maximum distance a satellite can orbit its host planet without being ejected during the migration process when only considering Hill radius effects.
+Previous studies have shown that it is \textit{possible} for a moon in a single star system to remain in a stable orbit around its host planet with its orbital radius as large as 0.48 $r_{\rm Hill}$ \citep{Domingos2006, Rosario-Franco2020}.
+Therefore, when we generate system parameters for subsequent analysis, we do not want to populate moons that are unstable upon creation.
+For this reason, we use a distance of 48$\%$ of the host planet's initial Hill radius as the upper bound to where moons can be populated.

+Due to planetary migration, the stability of a moon is also sensitive to the orbit of the host binary, although in an implicit way.
+As previously discussed, a planet halts its migration as it approaches the truncation radius of the disc.
+The truncation radius scales roughly with the binary's stability limit, which in turn depends on the binary's semi-major axis, mass fraction, and eccentricity (see Eq.~\ref{eqn:stabLimitCalc}).
+Therefore, planets in tight binary systems ($\sim10$ day binary period) are allowed to migrate closer, resulting in smaller Hill radii at the end of their migration, in comparison to those hosted by longer period binaries.